circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 In a Travis Configuration, the [dependency caching](https://docs.travis-ci.com/user/caching/) as a step in your build happens after the
 `script` phase of a build, and is tied to the language you are using.
-In our case, by using the `cache: npm` key in `.travis.yml`, dependencies will defualt to caching `node_modules`.
+In our case, by using the `cache: npm` key in `.travis.yml`, dependencies will default to caching `node_modules`.

 **On Using Containers**